roboclub-mnnit/Resume_Analyser_for_Job_Description-2024-2025-Project/README.md

 - [X] **Task 3:** Integrate more robust job description parsing and candidate matching features.
 - [X] **Task 4:** Improve UI/UX and add more visualization options in the Streamlit app.

+## Problems Encountered and their Solutions

+- Identifying appropriate parameters for resume ranking and assigning meaningful weightage to different sections
+	> Conducted thorough research on industry standards and consulted domain experts to determine relevant parameters such as skills, experience, and education
+- Integrating the frontend, particularly handling the import of archive files
+  	> Utilized Python's zipfile module to extract and parse multiple resumes from archive files (ZIP format) and ensured seamless data transfer between the frontend and backend
+- Handling inconsistencies in resume structures and maintaining uniform data processing
+	> Implemented a robust text processing pipeline that included tokenization, lemmatization, and stopword removal to clean and standardize extracted text.
+Utilized libraries like nltk and spaCy to ensure uniform processing across different resume formats.

+---

+## Future Plans

+- Improve the regex and pattern matching for extraction
+- Enhance the NLP pipeline
+- Host on AWS/Google Cloud
+- Suggest improvements to resumes
+- Generate cover letters
+- Incorporate weightage to personal recommendations on the basis of content of recommendation letters

 ---

 ## Contributing